 - Having both departments working separately on the same project is like sharing a checking account with your boyfriend.
 Unless one party takes responsibility for documenting all of the transactions, your going to end up with an overdrawn account.

 - Saving for your retirement is like planting a tree.
 The earlier that you start, the bigger it be when you need it.

 - After telling a story about how miscommunication between a foreman and a crane operator almost killed a worker, the class member referred to a Yosemite Sam cartoon where Sam was riding a camel that wouldn't stop.
 Sam was yelling, "Whoa, Camel, whoa!" but the camel wouldn't stop.
 Finally, Yosemite Sam bangs the camel over the head with his rife and says, "When I say whoa, I mean whoa."
 The class member finished by saying, "We shouldn't have to bludgeon our operators over the head to get them to stop for safety."

 Use an analogy to reinforce your stories!

-If you want to design great content for your blog posts, motivational speeches, or keynote addresses, start by determining what your audience wants, look for experts who back up your ideas, add real-life stories and examples, and then sprinkle in some analogies to dramatize your content.
+If you want to design great content for your blog posts, motivational speeches, or keynote addresses, follow these steps.
+Start by determining what your audience wants.
+Then, look for experts who back up your ideas.
+Add real-life stories and examples, Then, finally, sprinkle in some analogies to dramatize your content.
 Do this, and you will have an unlimited supply of content for your blog or presentations.